clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/documentation/inline.rst

    ``:makevar:`VARIABLE```

 * Use the `:envvar:` role to emphasize the name of environment variables.
-Just as with `:makevar:`, the markup can include only for the name of the variable or the variable plus its value.
+Just as with `:makevar:`, the markup can include only the name of the variable or the variable plus its value.

    :envvar:`ZEPHYR_BASE`